sferik/t-ruby/README.md

     gem
       thG9EfWoADtIr6NjbL9ON (active)

-Notice that one account is marked as the active.
+Notice that one account is marked as active.
 To change the active account use the `set` subcommand, passing either just the username, if it's unambiguous, or the username and consumer key pair, like so:

     t set active sferik UDfNTpOz5ZDG4a6w7dIWj